Lundalogik/LimeBootstrapAppStore/rating/README.md

 6. Run exec lsp_setdatabasetimestamp and restart LDC
 7. Restart Lime CRM

+Note to self:
-Note.
-As of now there's no handling for locale.
+1. As of now there's no handling for locale.
 Just edit directly in app.html.
 In the future it'll be better with an installation package for fields, table and lingo.
+2. Clean up app.html, put css in app.css
+3. Consider dropping a div to show the star on progress bar and use data-bind instead.
+But icon will show before score.

 ## Preview ##
 It looks better vertically than horizontally